 Students may be dropped off at the curb in front of the 300 wing each morning between 8:00a.m. and 8:30 a.m.
-Early drop off between 7:30 and 8:00 is also acceptable.
-Students will wait in cars in the carpool line to have their health and temperature screening prior to entering the building.
-If students arrive prior to 8:00 a.m., please drop off at the LS circle for health and temperature screenings.

-Students will report to an Advisory classroom, take care of any unfinished assignment, speak with a teacher, or congregate in the hall honoring social distancing guidelines.
+Early drop off between 7:30 and 8:15 is also acceptable.
+Students will report to an Advisory classroom, take care of any unfinished assignment, speak with a teacher, or congregate in the hall.